 - 1 teaspoon olive oil

-Early in the day you wish to use the butter, heat a burner to medium high.
+- Early in the day you wish to make the butter, heat a burner to medium high.
 Add olive oil and swirl to coat.
 Add garlic and shallots and cook until softened, about 10 minutes.

-Place steaks with ample room in between on grill.
+- Place steaks with ample room in between on grill.
 Leaving the lid open, cook using one of two methods listed in the post.
-If using the thermometer to determine doneness, cook to 125° for rare 135-140° for Medium 140-150° for medium well.
+If using the thermometer to determine doneness, cook to desired doneness.
+(See notes for temp guides)

 Grilling times in the recipe will vary depending on the doneness of the meat you are looking to achieve.